Mafiameower/Powershell/README.md

 # Current Modules to create:

 ### New-MgUserCreation
-help assist in user creation, might not be needed.
+Help assist in user creation, might not be needed.
 Have not investigated yet.(12/31(30))

 ## Added Invoke_mg_User.ps1
-###  This utilizes Invoke-MgRequest instead of using get-mguser/update-mgUser.
+This utilizes Invoke-MgRequest instead of using get-mguser/update-mgUser.
 Add more info later.

-##  Added 12-29.ps1.
+### Added 12-29.ps1.
 Will likely remove soon.
+### Added Password_Generator.ps1